 Additional purchase contribution rate: Percentage rate that the employee pays for additional pension purchases.
 [Manual entry] –If member has an error with contributions on GP1, check this value is correct first.

 Full Time Equivalent hours for the role: The full time hours a person would work in this role.
 Some practices based this per job role, others make it the same throughout the practice.
-Normally 37.5 hours per week – but can be different across employers & roles
+Normally 37.5 hours per week – but can be different across employers & roles.

 Permanent indicators – the next two options are permanent indicators that allow you to indicate a permanent change to the member in you practice.